BYU-ITC-210/BYU-ITC-210.github.io/walkthrough/XSS.md

 <span onmouseover="alert('gotcha!')">My name is Scott!</span>
 ```

-Hover over the new message ahd you should get an alert popup.
+Hover over the new message and you should get an alert popup.

 You can use some script to **deface** the site by changing text.
 A more sophisticated attack might even add images.
 Compared to what's possible, this one is relatively mild: